lakshmy-2001/Customer-churn-prediction---Logistic-regression/README.md

 Final Model AUC: **0.84**

+The improvements led to a measurable enhancement in overall model performance.

+- The increase in **AUC to 0.84** indicates strong discriminatory power, meaning the model effectively distinguishes between customers who churn and those who remain.
+- The higher **Pseudo R-squared (0.3054)** suggests an improved model fit compared to the initial version.
+- The consistent **accuracy (0.79)** demonstrates stable and reliable overall classification performance.

+These results confirm that the feature engineering and correlation-based feature selection contributed positively to model quality while maintaining model stability.

 ## 📌 Conclusion

 The Logistic Regression model provides valuable insights into customer churn factors in the telecommunications industry.
 With an AUC of **0.84**, the model demonstrates strong predictive performance and reliable discrimination between churned and retained customers.